also known as: Greg Meyer

-As a postdoc, I currently volunteer as part of the following program:
+As a postdoc, I volunteer with the following program:

 Joint Harvard-MIT program mentoring high school students in Bellaire, TX about various subfields of quantum science, as well as generally about finding your path in science and life.